fortunejs/fortune-micro-api/README.md

 The `options` object is as follows:

 - `entryPoint`: URI to the entry point. **Required**.
+- `externalContext`: refer to the `@context` instead of embedding. **Recommended**.
+This requires some additional setup, so it's disabled by default.
+This should be valued by a URI to the external context.
 - `inflectType`: convert record type name to *PascalCase* in the payload.
 Default: `true`.
 - `reverseFields`: An object keyed by field names, which should use the `@reverse` property.
 - `contexts`: An array valued by URIs to external contexts.